If you’ve been googling “how to beat writer’s block”, congratulations! You’ve landed on the right page.

-Drinking a full glass of water and having a healthy snack can produce a really quick improvement in your mood and boost your mental powers.
-I bring a giant bottle of water to work with me each morning and I keep a ziplock baggy filled with almonds in my desk drawer.
-It is great to have an easily accessed emergency stash for moments when I become “H-angry” (Hungry/Angry).
+Drinking a full glass of water and eating a healthy snack can produce a really quick improvement in your mood and boost your mental powers.
+I keep a giant carafe of water on my desk and a bag of almonds in my desk drawer.
+It’s great to have an easily accessed emergency stash for moments when I get “Hangry” (Hungry/Angry).

 Trick #3: Take a Nap

 Some of the most productive thinkers, including Aristotle and Einstein, were daily nappers.
-According to the National Sleep Foundation, a short nap of 20-30 minutes can help to improve mood, alertness, and performance.
+According to the National Sleep Foundation, a short nap of 20-30 minutes can improve mood, alertness, and performance.

 WebMD has a great article on The Benefits of Power Napping.
 According to their findings, a short cat nap in the middle of day is better than reaching for a cup of coffee.
 While caffeine may make you feel more energized, it actually decreases memory performance and make you more prone to making mistakes.

-In the corner of my office, I have a lovely chair with a toss cushion and a small throw blanket.
+In the corner of my office, I have a lovely chair with small blanket tossed over it.
 While it looks like an accent piece, this is really my secret nap spot!

 Trick #4: Exercise

-My favourite quick fixes are a brisk walk around the block or a few sun salutations on my yoga mat.
-But if you are more attracted to structured exercises, I highly recommend the 7 Minute Workout App.
-It is intense enough to require your full concentration but short enough not to leave you sweaty and in need of a shower.
+If you’re more attracted to structured exercise, I highly recommend the 7 Minute Workout App.
+It’s intense enough to re-energize your brain, but short enough not to leave you sweaty and in need of a shower.

-Note: For the sake of your personal happiness, please don’t be “that person” – the one who only calls when they have a problem or want to talk about themselves.
-Make sure you are equally available when your friend needs to have a turn being the centre of the conversation.
+Note: Don’t be that person – the one who only calls when they have a problem or want to talk about themselves.
+Make sure you’re equally available when your friend needs to be the centre of attention.

-10-20 minutes of free-form writing on a subject completely unrelated to the topic you are working on can be really helpful.
-I have a collection of question journals from the local bookstore.
+Try writing for 10-20 minutes on a subject completely unrelated to the topic you’re working on.
+I have a collection of writing-prompt journals from the local bookstore.

-Sometimes, even a writing exercise seems like “too much”.
-When this is the case, try switching to something more visual.
+If completing a writing exercise feels over-whelming, try switching to something visual.

 Draw a picture.
 Doodle.
 Get out your fine-tipped markers and fill in one of those insanely complicated pictures in an adult colouring book.
-Shifting your creativity to a different medium can be a remarkably helpful strategy to beat writer’s block.
+Shifting your creativity to a different medium can be remarkably helpful.